 keep from rusting

 Cast iron teapots are rugged and attractive, providing the most consistent and long-lasting heat of any teapot material, and therefore delivering tea with perfectly balanced flavor every time.
 It’s important to choose a cast iron teapot with an enamel coating inside; otherwise, tea brewed inside one may be tinged with a metallic taste.
-The Zakuro Teapot, specially made for Tea Forté, is inspired by the geometric beauty of origami, and includes a stainless steel infuser.

 Many pots come with a built-in infuser that allows tea leaves room to expand inside the pot.
 Check to see if your teapot of choice has one of these, or if you’ll need to purchase one separately.
 Special tea brewing systems such as a French tea press, which features a plunger that pushes the leaves down instead, are another elegant option known for producing a full-bodied brew.

 STYLE & DESIGN

 A solid teapot should have a handle that allows a good grip without fear of burning your hand on the teapot’s body.
 The spout must be at least level with the rim of the main opening to avoid dribbling while pouring.
 Check for a tight-fitting lid, and make sure there’s a pinhole to let air out and prevent spills.